ecosense-au-dk/karibu-tutorial/helloworld.md

         return returnvalue;
       }
     };

-    // Create the server side request handler, injecting the
-    // two delegates that configures it.
-    ServerRequestHandler messageHandler =
-        new StandardServerRequestHandler(database, factory);
+In this setup, we have still not connected a real MongoDB database server, to keep the learning curve shallow.
+So, we configure a `ExampleShellOutputNullStorage` storage as `ProcessingStrategy`.
+This is not really a database, it just prints any stored object to the console so we can visually inspect that there is indeed coming data through.

-However, one additional step is necessary, as we have to start a receiver thread which can feed received messages into the ServerRequestHandler.
+One crucial, additional step is necessary, as we have to start a receiver thread which can feed received messages into the ServerRequestHandler.
 This is expressed by the class `MessageReceiverEndpoint` and interface `PollingConsumer` (again